AllenNeuralDynamics/aind-qc-portal/METADATA-AUTH.md

 ## CORS

-`/metadata/*` emits CORS headers for browser callers.
-Cross-origin requests are accepted **only** when the `Origin` header is an `https://` URL on `*.allenneuraldynamics.org`; anything else (including the matching `-test.org` domain) gets no `Access-Control-Allow-Origin` header and the browser blocks the request.
-State-changing methods additionally re-check `Origin` on the request itself, so a form-style POST that skips the preflight cannot ride the `SameSite=None` session cookie.
+`/metadata/proposals*` emits bearer-API CORS headers for browser callers.
+Cross-origin requests are accepted only for the exact origins configured by `QC_API_ALLOWED_ORIGINS` (the defaults include the production data portal and `http://localhost:5173`).
+State-changing methods re-check `Origin` on the request itself.
+The proposal API does not enable cookie credentials.

 ```
 Access-Control-Allow-Origin:  <echoed Origin, when allowed>
-Access-Control-Allow-Credentials: true
 Access-Control-Allow-Methods: GET, POST, DELETE, OPTIONS
 Access-Control-Allow-Headers: Content-Type, Authorization
 Access-Control-Max-Age:       3600